 As far as I’m concerned, everything is better with chocolate.
 Now, much can’t be said about this chocolate sauce, other than- it’s really good!
 There is no grand story as to how this was created.
 I had a craving for ice cream covered in chocolate sauce and a smattering of green pistachios, right after a baking failure, and so this chocolate fudge sauce was created.

-We’ve not spoken since December, and I sincerely apologize for that.
+I made us chocolate cupcakes!
+I know we’ve not spoken since December, and I sincerely apologize for that.
 Emails flooded my inbox daily for the past couple months, asking if I was well, and if another post would be seen on this site.
 My answer the entire time was always, “Yes, I promise!
 Soon.”

 The time has come that I pull up the venetian blinds, and let life, no matter how grey and rainy at times (figuratively and literally), back in.
 For the past couple months, I’ve been working behind the scenes, but I’ll get to that in a minute.
 And the work, I assure you has not been grey.
 It’s made life a little clearer for me.
 It’s made me learn more about who I am, where I want life to take me, and it’s taught me that at times, something’s got to give.